 - Sign up for a beginner’s class in yoga or tai chi.

 - Start your day with 5 minutes of stretching.
-Here’s a set of stretches to get you started.

 3. Get plenty of sleep

-No matter how much modern society steers us toward less sleep, we know that adequate sleep is
+No matter how much our modern society steers us toward less sleep, we know that adequate sleep is

 Here are a few tips to help you build a better sleep routine:

 - Write down how many hours of sleep you get each night and how rested you feel.
 After a week, you should have a better idea how you’re doing.
+You can also try using an app to track your sleep.

 - Reserve the hour before bed as quiet time.
 Take a bath, read, or do something relaxing.
 Avoid heavy eating and drinking.